-Harold G. Martin, Jr., is the Partner-in-Charge of Keiter’s Valuation and Forensic Services Practice.
-He is a member of Keiter’s Executive Committee and Partner Compensation Committee.
+Harold G. Martin, Jr., is a Director in Keiter’s Valuation and Forensic Services Practice.
+He is a former member of Keiter’s Executive Committee and Partner Compensation Committee.
 He has over 40 years of experience in valuation, forensic accounting, public accounting, and financial services.
-He has performed over 1,600 valuation and forensic accounting projects in over 220 industries.
+He has performed over 1,800 valuation and forensic accounting projects in over 220 industries.

 Prior to joining Keiter, he was affiliated for 13 years with two of the “Big Eight” (now “Big Four”) international accounting firms, serving as a Director responsible for managing the Financial Advisory Services practice for Coopers & Lybrand’s Richmond, Virginia office and as a Senior Manager in Management Consulting Services for Price Waterhouse.
 He also served as a Direct Loan Officer in retail banking at First & Merchants National Bank.

 He is a frequent speaker and writer on valuation and forensic accounting.
 He is a co-author of Financial Valuation: Applications and Models, 1st-4th ed., a contributing author to Cost of Capital: Estimation and Applications, 2nd-4th ed., an Editorial Board member for Business Valuation Update, a member of the VSCPA Editorial Task Force for Disclosures, and a former expert panelist for Financial Valuation and Litigation Expert.
 He has been interviewed by The Wall Street Journal, as well as numerous other publications.